war/asset-loading/README.md

 ```
 The `render_mode` variable is a GLenum, which can also be set externally by calling `Mesh::setRenderingMode(GLenum)`.
 By default, solid filled triangles are rendered using `GL_TRIANGLES`.
 But lines (`GL_LINES`) and points (`GL_POINTS`) can also be chosen if so desired.
-The number of indices is also a requirement for indexed rendering, thus the .size()` of the `vertex_indices_array` is passed as the second argument.
+The number of indices is also a requirement for indexed rendering; thus the length of the `vertex_indices_array` is passed as the second argument.

 ### Mesh::updateSkinnedAnimation()
-Updating all skinning matrices, including calculating bone transforms every frame is carried out in this function.
+Updating all skinning matrices, including calculating bone transforms every frame, is carried out in this function.

-Since bones are chained together, and each child bones' transform depends on its root bones' transform, we must find the root of each corresponsing child bone, and multiply their transforms in correct order to get the final child bone pose.
+Since bones are chained together and each child bone's transform depends on its root bone's transform, we must find the root of each corresponsing child's bone and multiply their transforms in the correct order to get the final child's bone pose.
-Once the bone position, rotation and scale is calculated for the current frame, and a transform matrix is created, this is multiplied by the parent bone transform to get the final pose of the bone.
+Once the bone position, rotation, and scale are calculated for the current frame, using the same method described in [AnimationPlayer::calculateCurrentTranslation](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentTranslation), [AnimationPlayer::calculateCurrentRotation](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentRotation), and [AnimationPlayer::calculateCurrentScale](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentScale), and a transform matrix is created, this is multiplied by the parent bone transform to get the final pose of the bone.
 ```cpp
     //get position
 		glm::vec3 bone_pos = calculateCurrentTranslation(bone_anim);